maurits150/simploo/README.md

 * The availability of the debug library (specifically debug.getupvalue and debug.setupvalue) is only required for Lua 5.2, in order to support the 'using' keyword.

 ### Expectations
 This library attempts to emulate classes as closely as possible and it's pretty fast doing so.
-Regardless, it's code is still interpreted in real-time and instantiating a new instance still takes a little bit of time to complete- most of it spend on deep copying data.
+Regardless, its code is still interpreted in real-time and instantiating a new instance still takes a little bit of time to complete- most of it spend on deep copying data.

 It's best to use this library to keep track of longer lived objects- for example entities in a game world.
 It's not going to perform in an environment where you require thousands of new objects every seconds- for example to store data from network packets.
+Also, instantiation time scales linearly with the amount of members that a class has.
+This includes members that are present in parent classes.

 We've benchmarked SIMPLOO on an i7 920 processor clocked to 4 GHz.
-In this benchmark we've defined a class with 5 public functions, 5 public variables, 5 private functions and 5 private variables and measures how long it took to create 10k instances.
+In this benchmark we've defined a class with 5 public functions, 5 public variables, 5 private functions and 5 private variables and measured how long it took to create 10k instances.
+Keep in mind that Lua is single threaded.

 * 10k instances in Lua 5.1: ~0.72 seconds
 * 10k instances in Lua 5.2: ~0.82 seconds
 * 10k instances in LuaJIT: ~0.26 seconds

-Instantiation time scales linearly with the amount of members that a class has.
-This includes members that are present in parent classes.